Jonathan Stewart not worried about losing carries to Christian McCaffrey

 "I'm not going to tell you specifically how we'll do it.
 But that's how those guys will roll."

-McCaffrey won't join the team until a June 13-15 minicamp because of an NFL rule that doesn't allow draft picks to participate until their school year is complete even if they're not enrolled.
+McCaffrey won't join the team until a June 13-15 minicamp because of an NFL rule that doesn't allow draft picks to participate until their school year is complete, even if they're not enrolled.

 But Stewart has seen enough tape on McCaffrey to know his value.